laravel/docs/queues.md

     php artisan queue:clear redis --queue=emails

-> {note} Clearing jobs from queues is only available for the Redis and Database queue drivers.
+> {note} Clearing jobs from queues is only available for the Redis, SQS and Database queue drivers.

 <a name="job-events"></a>
 ## Job Events